In conjunction with the ggplot2::theme system, the function element_path()

 library(ggpath)

-# compute path of an R logo file shipped with ggpath
+# compute paths of R logo file and background image file shipped with ggpath

 # create dataframe with x-y-coordinates and the above local path